 I have spent most of my life living in Colorado, and like most Coloradans, I enjoy outdoor activities in this beautiful state.
 I am a big believer in self-care, and (try to) practice what I preach by participating in fun refueling activities such as golf, hiking, playing with my dogs, spending time with family and friends, and painting.

 After graduating from college with an art degree, it took me a while to find my true “calling.”
 I enjoyed time in marketing, teaching art, and being a mom, and then went back to school to get my Masters in Counseling when my youngest child started kindergarten.
-It has been over fifteen years that I have been in practice as a psychotherapist and I have never regretted my choice.
+It has been over sixteen years that I have been in practice as a psychotherapist and I have never regretted my choice.
 I have learned volumes from the many unique and wonderful clients I have worked with over the years.
 No two people are alike, and no two challenges are the same.
 Each brings something special to the counseling process and I am grateful for the opportunity that I have had to share in some small part of my clients’ journeys.

 What do I love about my career?